dkksdfa/Web-Front/README.md

 - [ ] Modify Refactoring
 - [ ] Write Refactoring
 - [ ] App Refactoring
+- [ ] Fixing Error Occurred When Logging in By Google ID For The First Time
 - [ ] Using the redux instead of a Context
 - [ ] Deploying
 - [ ] Adding a Constant file